LuanderFarias/croissant/README.md

 ~ croissant

-turns websites into lightweight, cross-platform desktop apps using the native operating system webview with one command
+turns websites into lightweight, cross-platform desktop apps using the native operating system webview, all with one command

 <img src="screenshot.png"></img>
 ```